kilomcorrido/PseudosecurePGen/README.md

 A pointlessly convoluted script to generate a password based on sha512 checksums and Caesar Ciphers.
 This makes you feel secure without making you actually secure.

+There is literally no good reason to generate a password this way.

 How it works:

 1) Take the first 150 bytes of /dev/urandom